iankronquist/zeta/README.md

 To built the Zeta VM, go to the source directory and run `make`

-Tests can then by running the `make test` command
+Tests can then be executed by running the `make test` command

 A read-eval-print loop (shell) can be started by running the `./zeta` binary